When You Need a Builder or Consent

 - Jun 19, 2025

-For larger or more complex projects, especially those affecting safety or the structure of the house, you’ll need a qualified builder and sometimes building consent.
-Here are examples of tasks requiring professional intervention:
+For larger or more complex projects, you’ll need a qualified builder and sometimes building consent.
+Below are examples of tasks that require professional intervention:

 Structural Changes